isomerpages/govtech-stp/_reciprocal-green-lane/00a-rgl-requirements-and-process.md

 **Those who do not require a visa prior to the COVID-19 pandemic will not need to apply for a visa for Green/Fast Lane travel.** Please click [here](https://www.ica.gov.sg/enteranddeparting/before/entryvisa/) for more information on Singapore’s visa requirements.

-The approved traveller will have to electronically submit pre-trip health and travel history declarations and declare his/her accommodation in Singapore via the [SG Arrival Card](https://eservices.ica.gov.sg/sgarrivalcard/), before departing for Singapore.
-The SG Arrival Card can also be accessed via the [Visit Singapore Travel Guide App](https://www.visitsingapore.com/travel-guide-tips/visit-singapore-travel-guide-app/).

-#### Pre-Departure Health Reauirements
+#### Pre-Departure Requirements

+**Health Requirements**
 Prior to travelling to Singapore, approved SafeTravel Pass travellers are required to:
 - Monitor their health status and refrain from travelling to Singapore if feeling unwell;
 - Have not travelled out of <country> in the entirety of the 14 days prior to departure;
 - Take a COVID-19 polymerase chain reaction (PCR) test within 72 hours from departure and obtain a certificate of having tested negative for COVID-19.
 The certificate must be issued by an authorised health centre designated by the Government of <country>.
 The SafeTravel Pass traveller will bear the cost of the pre-departure PCR test.

+**Payment for Swab**
 Travellers are also strongly encouraged to [register and pre-pay](https://safetravel.changiairport.com/#/) for their post-arrival COVID-19 PCR test prior to departing for Singapore.
 If the traveller is unable to make pre-payment before departing for Singapore, please ensure that he/she has a mobile phone with an activated line upon arrival, as on-site payment would typically require an OTP being sent to a registered mobile line.

+**Present Documents for Departure**
 Travellers by air and land (in the case of Malaysia) are required to produce the following documents to the airline for pre-boarding checks and at the immigration counter respectively:

   - A valid SafeTravel Pass approval letter (the date of entry into Singapore must fall within the period of entry stated in the letter).
 Each SafeTravel Pass is valid for a single entry into Singapore;